r-jarrett/r-jarrett.github.io/_talks/2022-09-19-AIC-presentation.md

 collection: talks
 type: "Oral Presentation"
 permalink: /talks/2022-09-19-AIC-presentation
+excerpt: '<strong>Abstract:</strong> The American lobster, Homarus americanus, recently shifted its habitat use; fewer lobsters are using shelter-providing boulder habitat where populations had historically been concentrated.
+More lobsters...'
 venue: "46th Annual Meeting of the Atlantic International Chapter of the American Fisheries Society"
 date: 2022-09-19
 location: "Sunday River, Maine"